Professor Giampaolo Viglia

 I am interested in supervising new doctoral students doing work close to the above-indicated areas.

 I teach marketing analytics and marketing strategy at PG level.
 I also lead units on research methods at PhD level.
-I have contributed to the development of new Erasmus agreements in Italy and in Spain, including Ramon Llull University – Barcelona.
+I have contributed to the development of new Erasmus agreements in Italy and in Spain, including Ramon Llull University and Università della Valle d'Aosta (where I am currently seconded).